 After studying all the theory for the several American license classes, I felt confident that I could manage the Belgian licensing exam as well.
 So, I concentrated on the legislation, bandplans, etc. which were different.

-I was proud to pass the examination and I immediately signed up for the Belgian telegraphy test which happend to be at a lower speed than for the Amateur Extra US license.
+I was proud to pass the HAREC examination on the first attempt and I immediately signed up for the then compulsory telegraphy test which happened to be at a lower speed than for the Amateur Extra US license.

 What once seemed a mission impossible became a mission accomplished.
 Just a few days before the 1995 edition of the CQ WW DX Telegraphy Contest I received my Belgian callsign ON4CAS.
-That weekend I immediately joined the action and managed to get some 500 contacts in my very first log.
+That weekend I immediately joined the action and made my very first 500 radio contacts.
 It was one of the biggest thrills in my life.
-Since then, over 190,000 contacts have filled up my log.
+Since then, over 195,000 contacts have filled up my log.

 With great pleasure I can also tell you that my wife Else and our elder son also obtained an amateur license.
 Their call signs are ON3EBR and ON3DTU respectively.